They call it “The Trip of a Lifetime.” You could be on it.

 FREQUENTLY ASKED QUESTIONS

-All high school juniors living or attending school in Co-Mo’s service territory who are not children or grandchildren of a Co-Mo board member or employee.
+All high school juniors residing or attending school in Co-Mo’s service territory who are not children or grandchildren of a Co-Mo board member or employee.

 How can I enter?

 Students are asked to enter a project that answers the contest question.
-Download the brochure for specific requirements.
+Download the flyer for specific requirements.

 When is the deadline to enter?